kof-coder/cs4412-project/README.md

 ## Project Summary

-This project explores fatigue-management strategies using data mining techniques.
-The analysis investigates how **power naps and coffee affect alertness, productivity, and mood** using exploratory data analysis, preprocessing, feature engineering, and **K-Means clustering**.

-The goal is **pattern discovery**, not prediction.

-Dataset size: **500 rows × 11 attributes**

-Mining technique used: **K-Means Clustering**

-## Project Title
+In this project, the researcher aims to investigate the techniques of managing fatigue using data mining techniques.
+The techniques of managing fatigue will be analyzed using techniques of **Exploratory Data Analysis, Preprocessing, Feature Engineering, and K-Mean Clustering**.

+**Dataset Size:** 500 rows * 11 attributes
+**Technique Used for Mining:** K-Mean Clustering

-**Discovery of Short-Term Fatigue Management Techniques (Power Naps and Coffee)**
+**Project Title:** Discovery of Short-Term Fatigue Management Techniques (Power Naps and Coffee)

 ---

 ## Project Goal

-The main goal of this project is to discover patterns in the management of fatigue using data mining techniques.
-It is not a prediction problem.
-In this project, the main aim is to discover the effects of power naps and coffee on the management of fatigue.
+The overall goal of the project is to discover the techniques of managing fatigue using data mining techniques.
+This is not a prediction problem.
+In this project, the overall goal is to discover the techniques of managing fatigue using power naps and coffee.

 ---

 ## Dataset

-The dataset used in this project has **500 rows and 11 columns**, with the following attributes:
+In this project, the researcher uses a dataset of **size 500 rows * 11 attributes**.
+The attributes of the dataset are as follows:

-* sleep_hours_previous_night
+sleep_hours_previous_night
-* intervention_type
+intervention_type
-* intervention_duration_minutes
+intervention_duration_minutes
 * alertness_before
 * alertness_after
 * productivity
 * mood
 * side_effects

-The dataset is about the management of fatigue, and each row in the dataset is a single session in the management of fatigue.
+The dataset is related to the management of fatigue, and each row represents a session in the management of fatigue.

 ---